tourea/microservices/file-scan-service/README.md

 # file-scan #

-The file-scan service has the following functionalities:
-* It can scan files for vulnerabilities
+The file-scan service scans files for vulnerabilities

 These functionalities will be extended as the project evolves